 Payment is expected, in full, at the time of service.
 For patients treated as outpatients, the owner will be advised by the clinician of costs that will be incurred before service is provided and payment is expected upon completion of the visit.

 Clients with hospitalized animals will be given an estimate for the cost of treatment.
-For these inpatients (surgeries / ICU / extensive diagnostics) one-half of the high end of the estimate is requested at the time of admission.
+For these inpatients (surgeries / ICU / extensive diagnostics) the full amount of the low end of the estimate is requested at the time of admission.
 The remainder of the bill is to be paid at the time of discharge.
 Acceptable forms of payment include cash, check or credit card (Mastercard or Visa).

 On a very limited basis, funds are available for ownerless animals or owners with special circumstances.
 See the Good Samaritan Fund.

 Parking for pet owners and those having business with the Veterinary Teaching Hospital (VTH) is found directly in front of the main entrance.
 When you park in this lot, during regular business hours, you must sign-in at the reception desk.

 Agricultural animal and equine owners may pull their trailers through the security gate to park on the east side of the hospital.
 If you need to park your trailer for more than a few hours, you may be directed to a “longer term” lot.

 The designated area for pet walking is found east and across the access road from the front entrance of the VTH.
 Plastic “Doggie Bags” are available for picking up pet feces, in the pillars found next to the road in the barked area.